 In Rhode Island we are fortunate to have abundant water resources that when properly managed can meet societal needs for drinking water, recreation and commerce, and at the same time provide the foundation for healthy aquatic ecosystems.
-Historically degraded by human activities - the discharge of raw sewage and untreated industrial wastes, filling of coastal and inland wetlands and other damaging activities, in recent decades, the quality of our water resources has been significantly improved.
+Historically, these resources were degraded by human activities such as the discharge of raw sewage and untreated industrial wastes_and filling of coastal and inland wetlands.
+In recent decades, the quality of our water resources has been significantly improved_but this progress should not be taken for granted.